Bhavana-Amargol/Zeotap_Assign2/README.md

 Alert Testing:

 Define user thresholds for alerts (e.g., temperature exceeding 35°C) and ensure the system triggers alerts when the threshold is breached.

+# Bonus Features
+Extended Weather Parameters:
+The system now includes additional parameters such as humidity and wind speed in the rollups and aggregates.
+The same thresholds can be applied to these parameters, and forecasts are retrieved to alert users ahead of time.

+Forecast Support:
+Weather forecasts for the next 5 days are fetched and processed to provide insights on upcoming weather conditions.
+Forecast-based alerts trigger notifications if predicted weather exceeds the defined thresholds.